hoangtung167/cx4240/trial.md

 </p>
 </details>

-The two plots show the contributing variance of each feature in the first and second principal component.
+The two plots show the contributing variance of each feature in the first and second principal components.
 Yellow indicates a high positive variance while purple indicates a high negative variance.
-In the first principal component the features contributing to the most variance are the ‘Roll_std_pXX’ features as well as the “MFCC_mean02” components.
+In the first principal component the features contributing to the most variance are the ‘Roll_std_pXX’ features as well as the “MFCC_mean02” feature.
 In the second principal component the “mean”, “FFT_std_max”, and “index” features contribute to the most variance.
-Knowing this correlation relationship could provide a framework for identifying the most important features within the model.
+Knowing this correlation relationship could provide a framework for identifying the features providing the most significant variation within the model.

 ![First Principal Component](https://github.com/hoangtung167/cx4240/blob/master/Graphs/first_principal_component.png)